danyal2075/Object-Detection-and-Image-Cropping-Project/README.md

 # Object Detection and Image Cropping Project
 This project focuses on performing object detection using a pretrained YOLOv5s model.
-Following the detection, the script crops the original image based on the model's outputs, isolating the predicted objects.
+Following the detection, the script detects object and crops the original image based on the model's outputs, isolating the predicted objects.

 # Test Flag:
 For testing code, there should be a function named test().
 When calling the test() function without specifying an image path, it will display an image both before and after cropping, along with the detection of an object.
 This implies selecting any image from the testing dataset.